What is a Blockchain?

 - Data stored in blockchain is immutable and cannot be changed easily.
 Also the data is added to the block after it is approved by everyone in the network and thus allowing secure transactions.

 - Blockchain is decentralized as well as an open ledger.
 Ledger is the record of the transactions done and because it is visible to everyone, therefore is called an open ledger.
-No individual or any organisation is in-charge of the transactions.
+No individual or any organization is in-charge of the transactions.
 Each and every connection in the blockchain network has a same copy of the ledger.
 Blockchain is a decentralized network which has no central authority to control the network as compared to the client server model.

 - Blockchain provides a peer to peer(P2P) network.
 This characteristic of blockchain allows the transactions to involve only two parties, the sender and the receiver.
-Thus it removes the requirement of ‘third party authorisation’ because everyone in the network is able to authorise the transactions.
+Thus it removes the requirement of ‘third party authorization’ because everyone in the network is able to authorize the transactions.
 For example, if I am sending some money in my country to my friend in another country through a bank, then the bank will be the trusted third party.
 It will verify the transaction and then charge a fee for the transaction.
 Hence blockchain aims at removing trusted third party so as to make the transaction fast and cheap.

 How is blockchain used?

 Besides storing data about monetary transactions as blocks in Bitcoin, blockchain is actually a reliable way of storing data on other types of transactions as well.

 Perhaps no industry stands to benefit from integrating blockchain into its business operations more than banking.
 Financial institutions only operate during business hours on weekdays.
 If you try to deposit a cheque on Friday evening, you will likely have to wait until Monday morning to see that money is credited into your account.
 Even if you do make your deposit during business hours, the transaction can still take one to three days to verify due to the large volume of transactions that banks need to settle.